flycheck/flycheck-mercury/README.md

 This list defaults to `("Mercury/ints" "Mercury/int0s" "Mercury/int2s"
 Mercury/int3s")`, i.e., the directory structure created by `mmc --make`.

-So, in order to make `mmc-flycheck` recognize any newly added predicate, you must first create its corresponding `.int` file, e.g., by launching a compilation of your program.
+So, in order to make `mercury-mmc` recognize any newly added predicate, you must first create its corresponding interface files, e.g., by launching a compilation of your program.

 Output
 ------

-`mmc-flycheck` uses all three levels of error reporting: `error` for things which prevent correct compilation, `warning` for things like unused variables etc. which does not prevent compilation and `info` for inferred type signatures.
+`mercury-mmc` uses all three levels of error reporting: `error` for things which prevent correct compilation, `warning` for things like unused variables etc. which does not prevent compilation and `info` for inferred type signatures.

 User Options
 ------------